This post was updated on May 25th, 2026 and covers script version 2.3.0.

 The end result of all of this is a script that can be used to change or clear Dell BIOS passwords.
 The script can be run in a task sequence and persist information across multiple reboots (if required).
 This allows for the user to be correctly prompted about any required manual actions even if there are many old passwords to test.

-Notes and Additional Reading
+Additional Reading

-If you’re looking to configure Dell BIOS settings other than just the passwords, check out these links.
-Dell Command Configure, Dell PowerShell Provider User Guide, Dell PowerShell Provider Reference Guide.
-Also, look for a future blog post from me on configuring Dell BIOS settings with PowerShell.
+If you would like to configure Dell BIOS settings other than just the passwords, see my post Dell BIOS Settings Management - DellBIOSProvider.
+For other tools, check out Dell Command Configure, Dell PowerShell Provider User Guide, and Dell PowerShell Provider Reference Guide.